-Mayors have become president in the past although that biographical detail is usually not a defining aspect of that candidate’s résumé.
+Mayors of American cities and towns have become president in the past although that biographical detail is usually not a defining aspect of that candidate’s résumé.
 For instance, Calvin Coolidge tenure as mayor of Northhampton, Massachusetts, was but one of several offices the lawyer achieved on his way to the presidency.

 Grover Cleveland was also a mayor (of Buffalo), but it’s his experience as Governor of New York which recommended him for the Office of the President.